learn-co-curriculum/dsc-postgrad-repo-content-expectations/README.md

 - What do the variables mean in actual language?
 - What is the target variable?
 - What is the range, scale, or distribution of each variable?
-- Who is in the sample or how was the data colllected?
+- Who is in the sample or how was the data collected?
 - What elements of the data will or will not address the business question?
 - Are there any issues related to data permissions, copyright, ethical issues, confidential information, etc.?
-- Are there any interesting aspects or anomolies in the data such as outliers or missing data?
+- Are there any interesting aspects or anomalies in the data such as outliers or missing data?
 - What additional data would be really helpful to your analysis?

 ### Data Preparation

-An employer should be replicate your data cleaning and preparation, from the raw data to what is used in the analysis, using your data preparation code.
+An employer should be able to replicate your data cleaning and preparation, from the raw data to what is used in the analysis, using your data preparation code.
 A quality data preparation section fully documents and justifies decisions to merge, drop, or transform  variables.

 **Example questions to be answered:**